 About This Guide

-This guide is designed to help students in the HSC I course to complete their tertiary resources assignment.
+This guide is designed to help students in the PPC I course to complete their tertiary resources assignment.
 Students must utilize this guide to complete their assignment.
 You must pass this assignment to pass the course.
 Students receiving less than 70% on their assignment will be given 10 additional questions to complete.
 Your assignment will be emailed to you.

 - Submit your paper via the PPC I assignment tool in CANVAS.

 - Include your last name in the file name of the assignment.